Emergent literacies: Lessons and activities

 Children can build narrative skills by describing something that happened to him or her, even something as simple as taking a bath.
 Parents and teachers can promote narrative skills by prompting children for further detail.
-Other activities to promote narrative skills in both babies and toddlers are available from the Loudon County Library.
+Other activities to promote narrative skills in both babies and toddlers are available from the Loudoun County Library.

-Models of Literacy
+Models of literacy

-Most children are exposed to literacy skills by means of observation and modelling from those around them.
-Teachers, parents, and even siblings to some extent can play a large role in influencing emergent literacy development.
+Models of Literacy are ways educators, and parents teach certain literacy skills, such as reading or writing to students and children.
+Most children are exposed to literacy skills by means of observation and modeling from those around them.
+Parents and educators are examples of models of literacy that influence children's emergent literacy.